 Sussex Research Hive

-SAGE Publications have given funding to support both the Research Hive and the Library's innovative work in engaging with the research community at Sussex.
-Further information is available from the University's press release.
+SAGE Publications have given funding to support both the Research Hive and the Sussex Research Hive Scholar programme, supporting the Library's innovative work in engaging with the research community at Sussex.

 The Research Hive Scholars contribute to the SAGE Perspectives blog.

 Three Research Hive Scholars support the space, engaging with researchers at the university to find out what they want from their community, planning events in response and fostering a supportive network here at Sussex.

 This year, the Sussex Research Hive Scholars are: